Siege of Stockholm (1520): Background

 Danish and Swedish tensions were temporarily ended with a ceasefire.
 In 1517 the war continued.
 The Danish king Christian II had been hesitant to take command of the army.
 It was only when Danish general Otte Krumpen moved his army up to parts of central Sweden, and when Sten Sture died, that Christian finally took charge.
 Despite Sten Sture's death, Kalmar and Stockholm still resisted.
 Kalmar would later be captured by the Danish admiral Søren Norby after a long siege, who then sailed to Stockholm to assist in its capture.

 Siege

 The siege began in early May, when Søren Norby's fleet arrived.
-Stockholm was blockaded by sea-side, while two army’s were placed at each suburb.
+Stockholm was blockaded by sea-side, while two armies were placed at each suburb.
 Christian tried to bribe the city with salt and herring.
 Some joined, but most attempts were ignored.
 The Danes did not try to storm the city, and the Swedes prepared for a long siege.
 The siege became increasingly difficult, as Christina Gyllenstierna and the other defenders of Tre Kronor had good cannons.

 Christian II returned to Copenhagen in June – July to resupply the Danish army, gaining six ships from the Habsburg Netherlands.
 The siege continued over the summer at a standstill.
 Christian II used this time to spread propaganda.
 Many Swedish commanders surrendered, and the siege ended on September 7.
 Christian II marched into Stockholm with an army of 3,000 men, later being crowned in Stockholm as the king of Sweden.